chrisdedman/chrisdedman/README.md

 # Hi There!
 Welcome to my GitHub.👋

 ## About Me
 Chris here!
 I am a computer science student currently pursuing a Bachelor of Science degree.
 I have a strong passion for programming and a deep interest in learning and exploring the field.
-I have experience with several programming languages, including Python, C++, Java, and HTML/CSS, and I am excited to learn more about Assembly Language (MASM) this Spring 2023 semester.
+I have experience with several programming languages, including Python, C++, Java, and HTML/CSS.
+I have also learned the fundamental of Assembly Language (MASM).
 In addition to my technical skills, I am also a quick learner, a critical thinker, and a problem-solver.
 I am eager to apply my knowledge and skills to real-world projects and to continue growing as a programmer.

 As a student, I have completed several programming-related courses and have consistently received high marks for my work.
 In addition, I have also completed several independent projects, including creating my own [website](https://chrisdedman.github.io) using HTML and CSS.
 I am constantly seeking out opportunities to learn and grow, and I am looking for internship opportunities that will allow me to gain practical experience in the field.
 I am confident that my skills, experience, and determination will make me a valuable asset to any team.